Napokue/personal-project-ideas-progress/README.md

-# project-ideas
+# personal-project-ideas-progress
-Personal repository to store and track project ideas.
+Personal repository to store and track project ideas and their progress.

 # Legend
 Status | Displayed As |